 “I was very impressed with the speed and thoroughness of the person [from Global Rescue] on the other end of the phone.”

 Keith Young spent 30 years in law enforcement, including 23 in the Secret Service, before becoming a Director of Global Security in the private sector.
 He knows how to keep an organization and its employees safe.

 “A company like Global Rescue, who has the professionalism, who has the communications system, who has the intelligence system, and who ultimately has the response capabilities that are needed, that’s what [corporations] are looking for.”

 MIDDLEBURY COLLEGE – EGYPT

-A group of Middlebury College students were traveling in Egypt when what became known as the Arab Spring, suddenly exploded all around them.
+A group of Middlebury College students was traveling in Egypt when what became known as the Arab Spring suddenly exploded all around them.
 The school’s insurance provider said the students were safely on the way home.
 They weren’t.

 – Jeff Cason, Vice President for Academic Affairs & Dean of the Schools

 Rev. Cheryl Meinschein and a group of volunteers from a Pennsylvania church arrived in Haiti on Saturday.
 On Tuesday, a devastating earthquake struck the island nation, crippling infrastructure and leaving the group stranded.